 Over time your coils can naturally become dirty as the air that hits them naturally carries dust, pollen, and other residues.
 Dirty air filters in your system can also aggravate this issue, often meaning they need to be cleaned more often, so always ensure that your filters are clean and if not replaced regularly.

-You ought to clean your coils at least once a month; however, in reality, this will largely depend on your particular system and in some cases they may need to be cleaned more often.
+You ought to clean your coils at least once a month.
+However, in reality, this will largely depend on your particular system.
+In some cases you may need to clean them more often.
 You will know this with time as you get familiar with your AC.

-First things first, you will need to gain access to the system in order to clean the each of the coils.
-Since all systems vary in their configuration, you will usually need to read the user manual unless you have previously carried out maintenance on your ac.
+First things first.
+You will need to gain access to the system to clean each of the coils.
+Since all systems vary in their configuration, you will usually need to read the user manual.
+That is, unless you have previously carried out maintenance on your ac.

 Before you begin unscrewing the access panel always ensure your system is turned off.
 Only then can you carry out the process safely.